Beyond Linearity and Time-Homogeneity: Relational Hyper Event Models with Time-Varying Non-Linear Effects: Dynamic Hypernetwork Modeling

 where \(\text{activity}(t, I, J)\) counts the number of past events in which all nodes in \(I\) (possibly with additional senders) jointly interacted with all nodes in \(J\) (possibly with additional receivers).
 Subset repetition of order \((\rho, \ell)\) is then defined as the average number of sender-to-receiver interactions for all subsets of senders of size \(\rho\) and receivers of size \(\ell\):

 where \(\binom{H}{\rho}\) denotes the set of all subsets of \(H\) of size \(\rho\), and \(\binom{|H|}{\rho}\) is the number of such subsets.
-In this work, we use the repeated interaction of sender and receiver subgroups --- captured through subset repetition --- as one of the key components for explaining hyperevent occurrences.
+In this work, we use the repeated interaction of sender and receiver subgroups -- captured through subset repetition -- as one of the key components for explaining hyperevent occurrences.

-RHEM formulations in the current state of the art typically rely on the \textit{linearity assumption} , which assumes that the contribution function is time-invariant and linear in the covariate values.
-A \textit{linear model} is expressed as \(f^{\text{LE}}\left(\bm{x}(t, I, J), t\right) = \bm{\theta}^\top \bm{x}(t, I, J),\) where \(\bm{\theta}\) is a vector of unknown coefficients expressing the time-invariant linear effect (LE) of covariates \(\bm{x}(t, I, J)\).
-We aim to relax this assumption by allowing each covariate to contribute in a non-linear way, with effects that may also vary over time.
-In the relational event modeling literature, more flexible specifications --- such as time-varying or non-linear effects --- have already been explored \citep{bauer2022smooth,boschi2023smooth, filippi2024stochastic}.
+RHEM formulations in the current state of the art typically rely on the linearity assumption, which assumes that the contribution function is time-invariant and linear in the covariate values.
+A \textit{linear model} is expressed as \(f^{\text{LE}}\left(\bm{x}(t, I, J), t\right) = \bm{\theta}^\top \bm{x}(t, I, J),\) where \(\bm{\theta}\) is a vector of unknown coefficients expressing the time-invariant linear effect (LE) of covariates \(\bm{x}(t, I, J)\). {Consider the example in Figure~\ref{fig:example_introduction}, where we examine how the average author score and the total referenced papers' impact influence publication events.
+Assuming a linear effect for these covariates implies that their influence on the event rate remains constant between 1950 and 2021, i.e., the effect is homogeneous over time.
+It also imposes monotonicity: if the coefficient is positive, the contribution increases as more impactful papers are added to the reference list and never reaches saturation.} We aim to relax this assumption by allowing each covariate to contribute in a non-linear way, with effects that may also vary over time.
+In the relational event modeling literature, more flexible specifications -- such as time-varying or non-linear effects -- have already been explored \citep{bauer2022smooth,boschi2023smooth,filippi2024stochastic, kamalabad2023point,uzaheta2024modeling}.
 Our goal is to extend these approaches to the relational hyperevent modeling framework, allowing covariate effects that are \textit{jointly} non-linear and time-varying.
-We first introduce the mathematical formulations for time-varying effects and non-linear effects, followed by the joint time-varying non-linear effect (TVNLE).
+We first introduce the mathematical formulations for time-varying effects and non-linear effects, followed by the jointly time-varying non-linear effect (TVNLE).